Date of Award:

 LeGrande C. Ellis

 A simple high pressure liquid chromatography procedure was used to determine 2,4-D and pronamide exposure in spraymen and their dermal absorption and excretion in guinea pigs.

 Results of dermal application of these herbicides to guinea pigs demonstrated a strong correlation between the applied dermal dose and the urinary residue excretion over the dosage range tested.
 As the dosage was increased, the urinary excretion of residues was also increased.
 However, the excretion of 2,4-D amine mixture following dermal treatment of guinea pigs was prolonged as compared to that of pronamide.

 Residue levels of these compounds were also determined to estimate skin contamination after sampling by filter pads attached to the clothing and arms of agricultural spraymen.
 Residues in the workers' urine before and after exposure were also determined.
 Average exposure values of 44.93 mg/hr/man for 2,4-D and 0.83 mg/hr/man for pronamide were extrapolated from residue values obtained from analyzing the pads.
 Little correlation was found between the measured residues from exposed subjects and residues quantified in their urine samples.

 Al-Jabery, Ibrahim A.R., "Pesticide Exposure Studies: Direct and Indirect Detection of Absorption of 2,4-D and Pronamide Herbicides in the Guinea Pig and Occupationally Exposed Workers" (1980).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 4185.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .